-I tried to pick a variety of art to go on display e.g. painting, watercolour, finger-painting, drawing, cut and paste etc. The pieces that don't get pinned up are stored in a special folder, which I will share the details of in an upcoming post.
+I tried to pick a variety of art to go on display e.g. painting, watercolour, finger-painting, drawing, cut and paste etc. The pieces that don't get pinned are stored in a special art folder, which I will share the details of in an upcoming post.
 I know when my boy starts kinder, the artwork will only increase, so I'm trying to get the whole organising process down pat now!

 Then to the left.
 This was working better for me, but the bottom picture's creamy frame needed to be swapped out for a white one to tie in with the others.

-I love the beautiful painting that my mum did of my son looking out the window.
-The balloons over the sea was a lovely first birthday gift from my sister, and the other photos are special memories of us with our favourite boy.
-He loves looking at the pictures and talking about them!
+I love the beautiful painting that my mum did of Lucas looking out the window.
+The balloons over the sea painting was a lovely first birthday gift from my sister, while the drawing is almost a spitting image of our boy's chubby cheeked face!
+The other photos are special memories, which we enjoy looking and talking about together.

 The only thing that was irritating this organisational-nut-mama about the display board were all the different coloured drawing pins...